tiffanyliu0518/projects/README.md

-clock-update - Binary clock with bitmasks, created one version in C and an equivalent version in Assembly.
+clock-update (C + Assembly) - Created a binary clock using bitmask operations to convert raw time port input into formatted 12-hour AM/PM output.
+Developed two equivalent implementations in C and Assembly.
+Showcased proficiency in low-level system programming, bitwise manipulation, hardware-level display control, debugging, and error handling.

-garbage-collector - Implemented three types of garbage collection (mark and sweep, reference counting, and stop and copy) in Rust
+garbage-collector (Rust) - Implemented different memory management algorithms, including reference counting, mark and sweep, and stop and copy collection.
+Designed custom heap and stack structures, used regex to parse memory operations, and used recursive algorithms to trace object references and free unreachable memory.

-nfa-dfa-regex - Functions to convert NFAs to DFAs and regex to NFAs in OCaml
+nfa-dfa-regex (OCaml) - Created a compiler to convert regular expressions into nondeterministic finite automata (NFAs), and then apply subset construction to create deterministic finite automata (DFAs) in OCaml.
+Implemented key functions for e-closure, state transitioning, and acceptance checking, and included support for operations like union, concatenation, and Kleene star.
+Demonstrated experience in functional programming through OCaml, automata theory, and parsing.

-small-c-compiler - Creating a mini C compiler in OCaml.
-Implemented the lexer, parser, evaluator, and an optimizer
+small-c-compiler (OCaml) - Implemented a lexer, parser, and evaluator for a simplified subset of C syntax.
+The lexer tokenizes C source code using regex, the parser constructs an abstract syntax tree (AST), and the evaluator executes expressions and control flow.
+Showed knowledge of compiler design and functional programming.

 Currently working on creating an Elden Ring Build Creator (https://github.com/tiffanyliu0518/Elden-Ring-Build-Planner).
-Functions like minimum level requirement, selecting armor, weapons, and talismans, and entering in total level are included.
+Developing a full-stack web application to allow players to design and optimize character builds for Elden Ring.
+Implementing a Python backend to fetch and preprocess game data (armor, weapons, talismans) from the Elden Ring API, storing it in JSON format.
+Building an interactive React frontend where users can select stats and equipment, with real-time calculations of defenses, resistances, and requirements.
+Demonstrated skills in full-stack development, API integration, data processing, and interactive UI/UX.